Vehicle registration plates of Hong Kong: Auction of special registration marks

 A special registration mark obtained in an auction is not transferable, that is to say, the number can be used only on vehicles registered under the name of the buyer.
 Transferring a special registration mark from one vehicle to another is permitted provided that they are both owned by the same person.
 Sale or transfer of vehicles bearing a special registration mark to someone else would lose that special registration mark.
-If the buyer is assigned the special registration mark to a vehicle, and later dies, the special registration mark cannot be transferred together with the vehicle to his heirs.
+If the buyer is assigned the special registration mark to a vehicle, and later dies, the special registration mark cannot be transferred together with the vehicle to their heirs.
 Therefore, it is very important to consider in whose name one should buy a special registration mark in an auction.
 The use of a limited liability company as the buyer gets around the non-transferable restriction because of its perpetual succession and the ability to transfer the company shares.